llagrutta/play2pdf/README.md

 Play 2.0 PDF module
 ===================

+This module is a fork of the discontinued/unsuported Play Framework 2 Module from Jörg Viola: play20-pdf This Version is based on work by github user fhars, and is intended to Support Play Framework 2.2.1

 This module helps generating PDF documents dynamically from your Play! web application.
 It simply renders your HTML- and CSS-based templates to PDF.
 It is based on the Flying Saucer library, which in turn uses iText for PDF generation.